 2. Nesting and Restlessness

 Some women nest their entire pregnancy, and for some the nesting urge doesn’t kick in until the very end.
-For those that experience nesting as one of the early signs of labor they will experience an overwhelming urge to clean, organize or create something.
+Those that experience nesting as an early sign of labor will experience an overwhelming urge to clean, organize, or create something.
 They will feel restless and won’t be able to sit still and “do nothing”.

 My mother found herself cleaning the inside of her washer machine.
 I, on the other hand, tried to keep my home in a constant state of cleanliness.
 For example, as soon as laundry came out of the dryer I put it away!
 What a novelty! 😉